 Friends of KC Animals encourages all pet owners to spay and neuter their animals.

-According to City of Kansas City, Mo., ordinance, all pet dogs, cats and ferrets must be licensed.
-In addition, all pit bulls and pit bull mixes must be altered.
+According to the City of Kansas City, Missouri's animal ordinance, all pet dogs, cats and ferrets must be licensed.
+In addition, all breeds considered "pit bull" and pit bull mixes must be altered (spayed/neutered).

 Spay & Neuter KC is the first clinic in the area to offer NON-SURGICAL NEUTERING!!

 This is only being offered for male dogs between ages 3 months and up to 7 years and pet owners should call 816-353-0940 to set up an appointment.
 All dogs are sedated for the procedure, which requires an injection into each testicle.
 Dogs recover more quickly and have no surgery/sutures to remove.
 Dogs are also given a special Z tattoo to identify they have been sterilized.

 Zinc neutering uses Zinc Gluconate, that is FDA approved to permanently and safely neuter a male dog.
 This virtually painless and non-invasive procedure for male dogs.
 “This is a great option for those pet owners we encounter who seem to have difficultly letting go of their dog’s manhood.”
 They can now safely sterilize their male dog but keep their “manhood” intact, states Whitney Mathis – Clinic Manager, Spay & Neuter Kansas City.